openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_functional.rst

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration
     2. Enable and configure Contrail plugin
     3. Add a node with "controller" + "mongo" roles and  3 nodes with "compute" + "ceph-osd" roles
-    4. Add a node with all contrail roles
+    4. Add a node with contrail-controller role
+    5. Add a node with contrail-analytics and contrail-analytics-db
     5. Deploy cluster and run OSTF tests
-    6. Check Controller and Contrail nodes status
+    6. Run contrail health check tests
     7. Add node with "compute" role
     8. Deploy changes and run OSTF tests
+    9. Run contrail health check tests
-    9. Delete node with "compute" role
+    10. Delete node with "compute" role
-    10. Deploy changes
-    11. Run OSTF tests
+    11. Deploy cluster and run OSTF tests
+    12. Run contrail health check tests

 Expected results